 Skip navigation links

 You can use a hand magnifier or special screen magnifier to make the computer screen look larger, or you can use a screen magnification program like Zoom Text, SuperNova Magnifier, or MAGic.
 They enlarge the text and images on the monitor.
 Versions of Microsoft Windows from Windows 2000 onward include a built-in simple screen magnifier.
 If you get a Microsoft brand mouse, you can use the bundled software to configure a mouse button to easily turn the magnification on or off.
 Some models of Microsoft Mouse have an extra button intended specifically for this.

 Screen reader programs are designed to allow even totally blind people to use the computer.
 They convert the text and icons to speech so one can use a computer without needing to see the monitor.
 Microsoft Windows 2000 and later versions include a simple built-in screen reader called Narrator.
 Narrator can help you find out what a screen reader is like, but since it works only with certain Microsoft applications, you may find you need a more complete screen reader program such as NVDA, JAWS, Window-Eyes, or SuperNova to do all you want.
 Apple computers and portable devices include a built-in complete screen reader called VoiceOver.

-In addition, there are special keyboards, monitor magnifiers, speech to text programs and other aids that make computers more "low vision" friendly.
+In addition, there are special keyboards, monitor magnifiers, speech recognition programs and other aids that make computers more "low vision" friendly.

 Making a computer easier to use for someone with low vision doesn't even have to cost anything.
 Many software programs, including Windows and Microsoft Office, allow text and icons to be enlarged and to use high contrast color schemes.
 Bump dots or small bits of Velcro can be placed on the control, alt, and delete keys to help find them as well as on the "f" and "j" keys to help one place one's hands properly for keyboarding.